GM raises 2018 earnings forecast

-(Reuters) - General Motors Co (GM.N) said on Friday it expects 2018 earnings per share to exceed its prior estimates, and forecast 2019 adjusted earnings per share above Wall Street expectations.
+Jan 11 (Reuters) - General Motors Co said on Friday it expects 2018 earnings per share to exceed its prior estimates, and forecast 2019 adjusted earnings per share above Wall Street expectations.

 GM said in October it expected adjusted 2018 earnings of $5.80-$6.20.